me-manu/PhotALPsConv/README.md

 3. Package contents:
 --------------------
-README			-	the file you are currently reading __init__.py		-	init the python packages conversion.py		-	photon-ALP conversions in the intergalactic medium conversion_ICM.py	-	photon-ALP conversions in the intracluster medium conversion_GMF.py	-	photon-ALP conversions in Galactic magnetic field conversion_Jet.py	-	photon-ALP conversions in AGN Jet iminuit_fit.py		-	Power law and log parabola fit of spectrum corrected for ALP effect (Jet/ICM + GMF only so far) deltas.py		-	auxilliary functions to calculate the delta (momentum difference) parameters
+- README.md: the file you are currently reading
+- __init__.py: init the python packages
+- conversion.py:photon-ALP conversions in the intergalactic medium
+- conversion_ICM.py: photon-ALP conversions in the intracluster medium
+- conversion_GMF.py: photon-ALP conversions in Galactic magnetic field
+- conversion_Jet.py: photon-ALP conversions in AGN Jet
+- iminuit_fit.py: Power law and log parabola fit of spectrum corrected for ALP effect (Jet/ICM + GMF only so far)
+- deltas.py: auxilliary functions to calculate the delta (momentum difference) parameters
+- example.py: example script
+- EXAMPLE.yaml: example config file to be run with example.py script

 4. License
 ----------